logoPostPlanify

 You’ve followed the generic advice: "Post at 1 PM on Tuesdays."
 But when your content gets minimal engagement, you realize the one-size-fits-all approach doesn’t work.
 The problem is that universal "best times" ignore the unique habits, time zones, and platform behaviors of your specific followers.
 This leads to publishing content when your audience is offline, wasting its potential.

-The goal isn't finding a generic best time to post on social media; it’s discovering the optimal schedule for your brand.
+The goal isn’t finding a generic best time to post on social media; it’s discovering the optimal schedule for your brand.
 This requires a data-driven strategy, not just broad recommendations.
-To pinpoint your custom windows, you need to understand your own analytics, which starts with a solid grasp of mastering social media measurement.
+To pinpoint your custom windows, you need to understand your own analytics, which starts with a solid grasp of social media analytics and reporting.

 This guide provides a practical framework to solve this.
+If you manage multiple social media accounts, getting timing right on every platform is even more critical.
 We'll start with research-backed, platform-specific posting windows for every major network, explaining the user behavior behind them.
 Then, we'll give you a step-by-step process to analyze your own data, identify your audience's true activity peaks, and build a posting schedule that turns engagement from a guess into a predictable strategy.

 1. Facebook: Why Your Posts Aren't Seen and How to Fix It